replicatedhq/replicated-field-labs/labs/lab00-hello-world/README.md

 ![Preflight Checks](https://kots.io/images/guides/kots/preflight.png)

 You will be presented with the application dashboard where you can see various information and metrics.
+Click the Continue button to proceed to the dashboard.

 ![Cluster](https://kots.io/images/guides/kots/application.png)